MANUALS: TRACK & FIELD

 Order of Events

 There is no required time limit between events.
 Long Jump and Discus—boys first.
 High Jump and Shot Put—girls first.
 Note: if the facility allows, both boys and girls may not compete simultaneously.
 All field events will begin at 4:00 PM.
 All running events are finals (no running prelims).
-Girls will run first, followed by the boys, except for the shuttle hurdle relay.
+Girls will run first, followed by the boys.
 Running events will begin at 4:30 PM.

 All Classes (4:30 start)